robseb/rsyocto/doc/guides/4_Python.md

 [Visual Studio Code Remote Development Troubleshooting Tips and Tricks](https://code.visualstudio.com/docs/remote/troubleshooting)
 (Chapter: Improving your security with a dedicated key)

-With the following guide *Microsoft* descripts the remote debugging function of *Visual Studio Code Insider*:
+With the following guide *Microsoft* describes the remote debugging function of *Visual Studio Code Insider*:
 [Developing on Remote Machines using SSH and Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh)

 ### I. Generation of the SSH Key with Windows 10